-As the foundation’s first director of strategic initiatives, Katy Craig serves as project lead on increased programming for participants in the Boettcher Scholarship, Webb-Waring Biomedical Research and Boettcher Teacher Residency programs.
+As the foundation’s first leadership coach and content developer, Katy Craig focuses on leadership development for participants in the Boettcher Scholarship and Webb-Waring Biomedical Research programs.

-Katy joined the foundation in 2005 as the scholarship program director.
+Katy joined the foundation in 2005 as the scholarship program director and served as the first director of strategic initiatives from 2013 to 2017.
 Her early career included serving as the assistant director of the University Honors Program at the University of Denver while simultaneously holding the positions of first-year English instructor, honors seminar instructor, honors symposium instructor and Nelson Hall faculty resident.

 While it’s impossible to pick just one after a lifetime of amazing experiences, a three-day backpacking trip to Mount of the Holy Cross to celebrate my sixth wedding anniversary ranks right up there.

 A few of my life-defining moments include: hiking the 110-mile Tour du Mont Blanc; pulling pints in a Dublin pub; trekking the Inca Trail; studying woodcarving, watercolor painting and African drumming in France; serving as a gallery manager at the Centro de Arte Communitario and as a volunteer at the Durika Biological Reserve in Costa Rica; and mountain biking down the “world’s most dangerous road” from La Paz to Coroico in Bolivia.